davidbailey00/sw-precache/README.md

 If set to `[]` (the default), the whitelist will be effectively bypassed, and `navigateFallback` will apply to all navigation requests, regardless of URL.

 _Default_: `[]`

+#### navigateFallbackBlacklist [Array&#x27e8;RegExp&#x27e9;]
+The opposite of `navigateFallbackWhitelist` - URLs with matching paths will not fallback to the cached App Shell, even if they match a `RegExp` in `navigateFallbackWhitelist`.

+This option is useful if you're using `navigateFallbackWhitelist` but want to add exceptions, without needing to complicated your `RegExp`s, or if you just want to cache all URLs except for certain specific ones.

+If you set to `[]` (the default), no URLs will be blacklisted - combined with the default options for `navigateFallbackWhitelist`, `navigateFallback` will apply to all navigation requests, regardless of URL.

+_Default_: `[]`